 Step Four:

-Add the egg noodles to the wok or frying pan and mix for 1 minute.
-Add the chow mein sauce and mix until the sauce is evenly distributed.
+Add the egg noodles to the wok or frying pan and stir for 1 to 2 minutes.
+Pour the chow mein sauce over the noodles and stir until the sauce is evenly distributed.

 And it’s done!
 That’s how to make Chinese takeaway king prawn chow mein.

-There are so many vegetable variations you can make to this dish.
-Below is a list of vegetables perfect for stir-fry dishes like this:
+There are so many vegetables that you can add to this dish.
+I’ve listed a few perfect for stir-fry dishes like this:

-- Tenderstem Broccoli (you can either add them in or roast them and add as a side)
+- Tenderstem Broccoli (you can add it straight into the wok or roast them in the oven and serve it as a side)

 - Mushrooms